jayne-s/Processors/README.md

-# Multicycle Processor
+# Processors

 **Course:** CE 4304 - Computer Architecture\
 **Semester:** Spring 2024\
-**Project:** Multicycle Processor (Harvard Architecture)\
+**Project:** Processors (Harvard Architecture)\
 **Language:** Verilog

 ## Overview

-This project involves the design and implementation of a custom Instruction Set Architecture (ISA) and a multi-cycle processor that executes it.
+This project involves the design and implementation of a custom Instruction Set Architecture (ISA) and a single-cycle, multi-cycle, and pipelined processor that executes it.
 The processor is tailored for embedded systems and follows a Harvard architecture, with separate instruction and data memories.
 The project was completed in two phases: 1) ISA design and specification 2) processor implementation and simulation in Verilog.
 The final design is capable of executing arithmetic operations and control-flow logic required to run simple programs,